jcausey-astate/CS2124_lecture_notes/content/14_Smart_Pointers.md

 ---

-## RAII
+## RAII (review)

 * _**Resource Allocation Is Initialization**_ (RAII) is a term coined by Bjarne Stroustrup (the creator of C++).
 * It refers to the fact that resources should be _allocated_ during the _initialization_ phase of object instantiation (construction).
 * Also implied is the concept that resource lifetime should be determined by object lifetime.

 **To summarize:**

-> The constructor initializes resources to be managed by the object until its destructor deallocates them.
+The constructor initializes resources to be managed by the object until its destructor deallocates them.

 ---